-No tax inspection took place for the Company's records for the years from 2007 till 2008 as they were not part of the sample.
+- No tax inspection took place for the Company's records for the years from 2007 till 2008 as they were not part of the sample.

-Currently tax inspection took place for the company's records from 2009 till 2010 resulted tax differences with amount of EGP 8,447,087 and the Company objected on the assessment and the issue was transferred to the Internal Committee and the committee decided to re-examine items of (what has been added in the Treasury bills in tax declaration in year 2010 - life insurance and health insurance - financing charges - separate bowl article 56 for the year 2009) and the documents were processed and awaiting the appointment of inspection.
+Tax inspection took place for the company's records from 2009 till 2010 resulted in a tax with amount of EGP 8,447,087 with a difference of EGP 1,476,861 and the Company objected on the assessment and the issue was transferred to the Internal Committee and the committee decided to re-examine items of (what has been added in the Treasury bills in tax declaration in year 2010 - life insurance and health insurance - financing charges - separate bowl article 56 for the year 2009) and the documents were processed and under examination.

-- The years 2011 and 2012, the company was notified with form 19 discretionary tax funds companies with an estimated tax and the Company objected on the assessment, the documents were processed to make an internal Committee of inspection.
+The years 2011 and 2012, the company was notified with form 19 discretionary tax funds companies with an estimated tax and the Company objected on the assessment, the documents were processed to make an internal Committee of inspection.

-- The years 2013 and 2014, the company was notified with a tax inspection request and the documents were processed and awaiting the appointment of the inspection.
+- The years 2013 and 2014, the company was notified with a tax inspection request, the documents were processed and under examination.

-The years 2015 and 2016, the company has not been notified with a tax inspection request and the company files its tax declaration on time.
+- The years 2015, 2016 and 2017, the company has not been notified with a tax inspection request and the company files its tax declaration on time.